search icon

 The limited liability company (LLC) and the corporation are both formal business entities with plenty of their own advantages and disadvantages.

-If you decide that you’d like to convert your LLC to a corporation (or vice versa), there are two main ways to do this: you can execute a statutory merger or statutory conversion.
+Thankfully, it’s possible for entrepreneurs to convert their LLC into a corporation (or vice versa).
+There are two main ways to accomplish this: a statutory merger or a statutory conversion.
 But there’s also a third option that’s rarely used anymore, which is the nonstatutory conversion.
 What is the nonstatutory conversion, and why is it so unpopular these days?

-In this article, we’ll explain all the relevant details of the nonstatutory conversion, as well as its two much more popular alternatives.
+This article will explain all the relevant details of the nonstatutory conversion and its more popular alternatives.

 This process has some variance from state to state, but in general, it starts with the company’s ownership group agreeing to convert the business entity type and drafting a conversion plan.
 Then, those owners need to hold a vote to approve the conversion.
-In a corporation, you’ll need to provide the company’s stockholders with the plan so they can vote on it, while in an LLC, you just need a majority of the company’s owners to approve the plan.
+In a corporation, company leadership needs to provide the company’s stockholders with the plan so they can vote on it, while in an LLC, a simple majority of the company’s owners can approve the plan.

 The next step is to draft and file the certificate of conversion.
-The exact information needed to complete the certificate of conversion can vary depending on which state you’re converting an entity in, but generally speaking, you’ll need to provide the Secretary of State with the following information:
+The exact information needed to complete the certificate of conversion can vary depending on the state where the conversion happens, but generally speaking, the Secretary of State needs the following information:

-• The type of entity you’re converting from
+• The type of entity the company is converting from

-• The jurisdiction where your business is located
+• The jurisdiction where the business is located

-• The name and address of your registered agent (For more information, please see our what is a registered agent page)
+• The name and address of the registered agent (For more information, please see the what is a registered agent page)

 • The results of the company’s voting process